 One of the major new features for 1.1 is the ability to edit maps or create your own.
 Users can import map data from a server that provides data via Web Map Service (WMS), via a bitmap stored locally, or from a static service like OSM.

 When using OSM maps, users can actually right-click on the map and open it in an external editor to edit the map.
 Marble supports a Flash-based editor called Potlatch, along with Merkaartor, or JOSM for editing maps.

+Though the 1.1 release was pushed out so the world could have the new features early, one shouldn't worry that Marble 1.2 won't hit on schedule.
+The 1.2 release will be back in sync with the KSC release, so it's expected with the KDE 4.7 release scheduled for July.
 One of the things that is on the drawing board is an OpenGL mode for Marble.
 This doesn't mean that Marble would leave 2D systems behind — but it would add OpenGL support for platforms that have it enabled.

 Nienhüser also says that more mobile platforms are in the future for Marble, as well as making Marble one of the "Plasma Active" enabled applications.
 Which mobile platforms?
 Nienhüser says he's looking at MeeGo first, and "if MeeGo does not kick off, I guess Android is the next target."